Stranger Things season 5: Casting

+Nell Fisher was cast in the role of Holly Wheeler.

 The fifth season features the return of Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Noah Schnapp, Sadie Sink, Natalia Dyer, Charlie Heaton, Joe Keery, Maya Hawke, Priah Ferguson, Brett Gelman, Cara Buono, and Jamie Campbell Bower.
+When production began in January 2024, a set photo released by the team confirmed the return of Amybeth McNulty as Vickie.
+That same month, Eduardo Franco, who had a starring role as Argyle in the previous season, stated that he was not involved and that Argyle would not return.

 In June 2023, during Netflix's Tudum event, it was announced that Linda Hamilton would be joining the cast.
 Hamilton had contacted the Duffers through Zoom, with them providing her information about the "shape" of her character, but not the story.
-When production began in January 2024, a set photo released by the team confirmed the return of Amybeth McNulty as Vickie.
-That same month, Eduardo Franco, who had a main role as Argyle in the previous season, stated that he was not involved and that Argyle would not return.In July 2024, Nell Fisher, Jake Connelly, and Alex Breaux joined the cast.
+In July 2024, Nell Fisher, Jake Connelly, and Alex Breaux were revealed to have joined the cast in undisclosed roles.
 Amidst filming in mid-October 2024, a casting call was announced by Knight Edge Media for Jim Hopper's late daughter Sara, who was previously portrayed by Elle Graham in the first season, with indications she would similarly feature in flashback sequences with a requirement of the chosen actress to resemble Graham back then.
-In November 2024, Nell Fisher was confirmed to appear as Holly Wheeler, who was previously played by twin actresses Tinsley and Anniston Price in the first four seasons.
+Fisher was later confirmed to appear as Holly Wheeler, who was previously played by twin actresses Anniston and Tinsley Price in the first four seasons.

+The role of Mrs. Harris was written for Hope Hynes Love, who was the high school drama teacher of the Duffers.
+The season marked the return of Linnea Berthelsen as Kali Prasad / Eight, who last appeared in the second season.
+The Duffers talked about including her in each season, but not "just putting her in, to put her in", and found the right moment on this one.
+They mention that she will have a "big impact on Eleven's journey", with Brown mentioning that it impacts Eleven's life because she does not have "much family in her life" or many people who understand her as Kali does.